Kellie Gerardi

 Kellie Gerardi (born February 16, 1989) is an American social media influencer, defense professional, and commercial astronaut who is known for a sub-orbital spaceflight with Virgin Galactic and her candidacy for the Mars One reality television show.

-Gerardi works at Palantir Technologies as a lead on the company's mission operations team and is the director of human spaceflight operations for the International Institute for Astronautical Sciences.
+Gerardi previously worked at Palantir Technologies as a lead on the company's mission operations team and is the director of human spaceflight operations for the International Institute for Astronautical Sciences.
 She is scheduled to lead an all-female sub-orbital spaceflight with Virgin Galactic in 2026.

 Gerardi was among the first 100 women in space.
 In 2025, she won a Webby Award for sharing her personal struggles with fertility on social media, was listed in Time's 100 creators, and named one of USA Today's women of the year.

 Early life and education

+Kellie Gerardi was born on February 16, 1989 in Jupiter, Florida.

-Gerardi graduated from Jupiter Community High School in 2007, in the town of Jupiter, Florida, where she was born.
+She graduated from Jupiter Community High School in 2007.
 She said she watched space shuttles launch from Cape Canaveral from her bedroom window.
 She worked at Claire's while she was in high school.

-Gerardi studied documentary film making at Barnard College and transferred to New York University (NYU), graduating in 2011 with a Bachelor of Arts in film.
+Gerardi studied Documentary filmmaking at Barnard College and transferred to New York University (NYU), graduating in 2011 with a Bachelor of Arts in film.

+In 2025, she was awarded an honorary doctorate from the University of Advancing Technology.

 Career

 Gerardi became a media specialist at the Commercial Spaceflight Federation, a commercial spaceflight lobbying group, in 2012.
 She also worked in business development at Masten Space Systems.

 In 2015, she began working for Palantir Technologies, a software company, as a technical project manager for its philanthropic clients.
 As of 2024, she worked as a lead on the company's mission operations team, which provides customers like the United States Space Force with logistical and analytical support with the use of its data analysis software Gotham.

-Gerardi says she is professionally driven to democratize access to space and expand "Earth’s economic sphere within the commercial space industry".
+Gerardi says she is professionally driven to democratize access to space and expand "Earth's economic sphere within the commercial space industry".
 In a 2015 contribution to HuffPost, she said reduced costs associated with spaceflight would extend the economy into space with lunar and low-earth orbit business opportunities.

+As of February 2026, Gerardi is Director of Human Spaceflight for the International Institute for Astronautical Sciences.
+She also works as an instructor and flight test director for microgravity courses and research campaigns.